-- (1) Committees are the standing committees composed of ECOS members only. - (2) Committees are authorized in the Bylaws and address issues in their purview at the direction of the Committee Chair, Vice Chair, and members. - (3) Committees are established or disestablished by revision of the Bylaws, and may be proposed by any member or the Executive Director. - (4) The standing Committees shall be: the Air Committee, the Water Committee, the Land & Materials Committee, the Compliance Committee, the Cross-Media Committee, and the Planning Committee. - (5) All Committee Chairs are appointed by the President for a period of one year, in consultation with the Executive Committee, and may be re-appointed by the President for an additional year. - (6) As a general rule, a Committee Chair shall serve from Fall Meeting to Fall Meeting.
+- (1) Committees are the standing committees composed of ECOS members only, with the support of their designated staff. - (2) Committees are authorized in the Bylaws and address issues in their purview at the direction of the Committee Chair, Vice Chair, and members. - (3) Committees are established or disestablished by revision of the Bylaws, and may be proposed by any member or the Executive Director. - (4) The standing Committees shall be: the Air Committee, the Water Committee, the Land & Materials Committee, the Compliance Committee, the Cross-Media Committee, and the Budget & Management Committee. - (5) All Committee Chairs are appointed by the President for a period of one year, in consultation with the Board, and may be re-appointed by the President for an additional year. - (6) As a general rule, a Committee Chair shall serve from Fall Meeting to Fall Meeting.
 Committee Chairs may appoint Subcommittees within the general duties assigned to the Committee.
 Committee Chair vacancies shall be filled by the President pursuant to (5) above. - (7) Committee Vice Chairs will be elected to two-year terms by the Committee membership.
 For election purposes, all ECOS members in good standing shall be considered members of the Committee.
 Committee Vice Chairs may be elected to a second consecutive two-year term.
+If a member is running unopposed, the member may be automatically appointed as Vice Chair so long as there has been sufficient notice of the vacancy and time (21 days) to gather nominees.